jaqmol/goito/README.md

 ## Package ll

-This package implements a pipelining library in which every step is executed in a different goroutine, while actual execution is sequential.
+This package implements a streaming library in which every node is executed in a different goroutine, while actual execution is sequential, communication is implemented on top of go channels.
 See test for example.